Ary770/Ary770.github.io/_posts/2018-05-14-rails_and_jquery_goodness_part_ii.markdown

 Which takes us to the next step:

-4. Create an HTML string formatting the comment data and add each string to our commentsList variable.
+**4. Create an HTML string formatting the comment data and add each string to our commentsList variable.**

 `commentsList += comment.buildHtml();`

 `buildHtml() ` introspects on the comment instance and builds an HTML string using template literals.

-5. Now that we have all of our adequately formatted comments we can alter the HTML on the page and add our comments!
+**5. Now that we have all of our adequately formatted comments we can alter the HTML on the page and add our comments!**

 `$('#js-view-comments').html(commentsList);`